Actinomyces: Pathology

-Actinomycota are normally present in the gums, and are the most common cause of infection in dental procedures and oral abscesses.
+Actinomycota are normally present in the gingiva, and are the most common cause of infection in dental procedures and oral abscesses.
 Many Actinomyces species are opportunistic pathogens of humans and other mammals, particularly in the oral cavity.
 In rare cases, these bacteria can cause actinomycosis, a disease characterized by the formation of abscesses in the mouth, lungs, or the gastrointestinal tract.
 Actinomycosis is most frequently caused by A. israelii, which may also cause endocarditis, though the resulting symptoms may be similar to those resulting from infections by other bacterial species.
-Aggregatibacter actinomycetemcomitans has been identified as being of note in periodontal disease.

 The genus is typically the cause of oral-cervicofacial disease.
 It is characterized by a painless "lumpy jaw".
 Lymphadenopathy is uncommon in this form of the disease.
 Another form of actinomycosis is thoracic disease, which is often misdiagnosed as a neoplasm, as it forms a mass that extends to the chest wall.
 It arises from aspiration of organisms from the oropharynx.
 Symptoms include chest pain, fever, and weight loss.
 Abdominal disease is another manifestation of actinomycosis.
 This can lead to a sinus tract that drains to the abdominal wall or the perianal area.
 Symptoms include fever, abdominal pain, and weight loss.
 Actinomyces species have also been shown to infect the central nervous system in a dog "without history or evidence of previous trauma or other organ involvement."

 Pelvic actinomycosis is a rare but proven complication of use of intrauterine devices.
 In extreme cases, pelvic abscesses might develop.
 Treatment of pelvic actinomycosis associated with intrauterine devices involves removal of the device and antibiotic treatment.